-Gualtiero Spiro Jaeger was born in São Paulo, grew up in Zürich, has lived in California, briefly in Ghana, and is currently based in Boston.
-He worked for a renowned photographer in his native city before pursuing physics at the College of Creative Studies, at the sunny University of California Santa Barbara.
+Gualtiero Spiro Jaeger was born in São Paulo, grew up in Zürich, studied in California and Boston, and is currently based in Miami.
+He worked for a renowned photographer in his native city before pursuing physics at the College of Creative Studies, University of California Santa Barbara.

 Following his passion for the ocean, Gualtiero continued his studies as a doctoral student in the MIT - Woods Hole Oceanographic Institution Joint Program, where he examined the ocean and climate system in the Indian Ocean.
 Specifically, his PhD research brought him to the Bay of Bengal aboard several international research cruises, investigating the ocean’s influence on monsoon rainfall.